LCTT/TranslateProject/sources/tech/20180129 Create your own personal Cloud- Install OwnCloud.md

+translated by cyleft

-Create your own personal Cloud: Install OwnCloud
+reate your own personal Cloud: Install OwnCloud
 ======
 Cloud is what everyone is talking about.
 We have a number of major players in the market that are offering cloud storage as well as other cloud based services.
 But we can also create a personal cloud for ourselves.